griffithlab/civic-docs/docs/using/organizations.rst

 Organizations
 =============

 Users may be included in Organizations, primarily in order to keep track of an organization's contributions to CIViC curation.
-A User's group affiliation is displayed in their profile and user card.
+A User's organization affiliation is displayed in their profile and user card.

 Joining Organizations
 ---------------------
-Currently, an administrator must assign a user to a group.
-To request joining a group, send an email to admin@civicdb.org.
+Currently, an administrator must assign a user to a organization.
+To request joining a organization, send an email to admin@civicdb.org.

 Finding Organizations
 ---------------------